cafernandezlo/es_github_cafernandezlo/_pages/about.md

 <a href="https://publons.com/researcher/1751450/carlos-fernandez-lozano/">{{site.publons_number_reviews}}</a>
 manuscripts in JCR-indexed journals (source: Publons) and I have been member of (4) Ph.D. thesis committes.

-I have developed a model for monitoring COVID-19 virus infection in Spain that is available at <a href="https://covid19.citic.udc.es/">https://covid19.citic.udc.es</a>.
-It has appeared in 25 media (radio and press) with an approximate rating of 43,654€ and an approximate audience of 20,811,977 people according to data obtained from EPRENSA with correction index carried out by ATREVIA according to the quality and stain of the mention.

-Current research lines include the conception and development of multi-omic data integration strategies with special focus on genome, transcriptome and microbiome omic data to monitor complex and multifactorial diseases.
+Current research lines include the conception and development of multi-omic data integration strategies with special focus on genome, transcriptome and metagenome data to monitor complex and multifactorial diseases.
 Hence, I am committed to build a research program on how biological interactions are manifested at the disease level through the use, development and application of kernel-based integrative computational approaches.